Strategy constraints allow you to set pre-conditions on activation strategies that needs to be satisfied for the activation strategies to take effect.

 It is also possible to constrain a activation strategy configuration on custom context fields.
 A common use case is a multi-tenant service where you want to control roll-out on a tenant identifier.
 This enable you to decide which customer should get access to your new feature.

+You can also define your own custom context fields that you can use together with strategy constraints.
 We have seen customer use multiple variants of custom context fields to control their feature roll-out: